CodeSeoul/git_class/Git.md

 #### Commands Covered:
 * `git diff`

+## How can I safely experiment?
+Version control systems include a mechanism called "branching".

 ## How do we undo changes?
+You have three options:
+* Checkout
+* Reset
+* Revert

+### Checkout
+You can actually use checkout to undo changes.
+By using `git checkout -- <file>`, you can return a file to the state it was in at the last commit.
+Alternatively, you can use `git checkout <commit> <file>` to return the file to the state of a previous commit. `<commit>` is the hash of the commit you want to return to.
+You can also use notation like `HEAD~3` to go back by 3 commits.

+#### Commands Covered:
+* `git checkout`

 ### Reset
 You can use `git reset --hard` to remove any changes you've made to the code since the last commit.
 If you've staged a change with `git add` and want to unstage it , you can use `git reset` alone.
 This will not change the files themselves.
-If you want to undo commits and remove them from history as if they've never happened, you can use `git reset <commit>` where `<commit>` is the hash of the commit you want to return to.
-You can also use notation like `HEAD~3` to go back by 3 commits. **Be careful**.
+If you want to undo commits and remove them from history as if they've never happened, you can use `git reset <commit>`.
+Similar to `git checkout <commit> <file>`, you use `git reset <commit>` where `<commit>` is either a commit hash or a relative commit notation like `HEAD~3`. **Be careful**.
 Only do commands that rewrite history like this on branches only you have touched.
 Avoid doing this on a master branch.

 #### Commands Covered:
 * `git reset`